SmartEVSE/SmartEVSE-3/docs/configuration.md

       - MAX 		 Set the maximum charging current for the EV connected to -this- SmartEVSE (per phase).

 # Home Battery Integration
-In a normal EVSE setup a sensorbox is used to read the P1 information to deduce if there is sufficient solar energy available.
+In a normal EVSE setup, a sensorbox is used to read the P1 information to deduce if there is sufficient solar energy available.
 This however can give unwanted results when also using a home battery as this will result in one battery charging the other one. <br/>

 For this purpose the settings endpoint allows you to pass through the battery current information:
 * A positive current means the battery is charging